jube33717f/hrManagement/README.md

 It is my first time to try a commercial project, but it is actually not.
 This system has a lot of flaws.
 I notice some in the process and also been noticed by some experienced programmers and programmers team leaders.

 Meaningful and chanllegable:
-how to design the logic/details/data models/devide responsibilities of frontend and backend/keep code clean/connect team members and when to use functional components/class components and when to use stateful components/stateless components and most important is how to make everything make sense in a real world: details is every where: logic / style / security issues... which is really interesting and not easy.
+how to design the logic/details/data models/devide responsibilities of frontend and backend/keep code clean/connect team members , when to use functional components/class components , when to use stateful components/stateless components and most important is how to make everything make sense in a real world: details is every where: logic / style / security issues... which is really interesting and not easy.
 Will always work on it!